Student Services Policy Part 1

 Registration in certain courses may be restricted to students meeting certain criteria established by the North Carolina Community College System or the CVCC Chief Academic Officer.

-Registration is generally not permitted in a class on or after the start date of the class unless the registration is a course section switch.
+Registration is generally not permitted in a class on or after the start date of the class.
 Approval for registration in a class on or after the start date of the class must be based on extenuating circumstances and be educationally sound as determined by the Chief Academic Officer or designees.

 CVCC charges tuition in accordance with policies established by the North Carolina Community College System.
 Tuition rates are subject to change.